-ATONE is the MMORPG GS Studio™ built — custom dedicated servers, validated to 25 CCU in contested combat — architected for 70 at alpha — UE5 IRIS, Nanite, and Mover running in a real game loop.
-Concept, character, level, animation, UI, VFX, and technical art — all built in-house.
+ATONE is the MMORPG GS Studio™ built.
+Custom dedicated servers, validated to 25 CCU in contested combat, architected for 70 at alpha.
+UE5 IRIS, Nanite, and Mover running in a real game loop.
+Concept, character, level, animation, UI, VFX, and technical art, all built in-house.
 The portfolio and the proof of work for everything we offer.

-Concept art on the left, the same character standing in UE5 on the right — the silhouette, palette, and intent survive the pipeline.
+Concept art on the left, the same character standing in UE5 on the right.
+The silhouette, palette, and intent survive the pipeline.
 That's what production-ready means.

-Game UI and VFX tuned for live-service contexts and crowded networked scenes — not single-player cinematics.
+Game UI and VFX tuned for live-service contexts and crowded networked scenes, not single-player cinematics.
 The difference matters.

 Gameplay animation authored with replication, prediction, and server-authoritative motion in mind.

-The ATONE team built every discipline in-house over five years — which is the claim, in numbers, behind everything on the art and engineering pages.
+The ATONE team built every discipline in-house over five years, which is the claim, in numbers, behind everything on the art and engineering pages.
 These are real production stats from a live MMO, not pitch-deck aspirations.
 Server tick cost down ~35% after the IRIS migration.
 Movement bandwidth down ~60% after the Mover delta codec.
 The 70-character anim scene fit in ~2.5 ms (was 8–10 ms) once we lifted pose evaluation onto compute shaders.
 The full breakdown is in the technical post-mortem.

 Every frame, every bone, every particle - paid for in production, not in a pitch deck.

 About this project:ATONE was developed by GS Studio™ for an external client across five years (2020–2026).
-The UE client team was structurally understaffed — three engineers from 2020 to late 2024, with full staffing reached October 2025; the project went on hold in early 2026 after roughly four months of full-strength execution.
-GS Studio™ handled every discipline — engineering, art, design, UI, VFX, animation, technical art — end-to-end.
+The UE client team was structurally understaffed - three engineers from 2020 to late 2024, with full staffing reached October 2025; the project went on hold in early 2026 after roughly four months of full-strength execution.
+GS Studio™ handled every discipline (engineering, art, design, UI, VFX, animation, technical art) end-to-end.
 The technical work is described in detail in the technical post-mortem.

 Tell us which disciplines you need, the project scope, and the timeline.
-Full-stack art, a single pipeline, or co-dev bundled with engineering — we'll come back with a written proposal.
+Full-stack art, a single pipeline, or co-dev bundled with engineering.
+We'll come back with a written proposal.